-PATH: SETTINGS ⇒ PRODUCT SETUP ⇒ \$\Partial \text{ COMMUNICATIONS} ⇒ \$\Partial \text{ MODBUS PROTOCOL}
+PATH: SETTINGS $\Rightarrow$ PRODUCT SETUP $\Rightarrow \emptyset$ COMMUNICATIONS $\Rightarrow \emptyset$ MODBUS PROTOCOL

-The serial communication ports utilize the Modbus protocol, unless configured for DNP operation (see the DNP Protocol description below).
-This allows the enerVista UR Setup software to be used.
+The serial communication ports utilize the Modbus protocol, unless configured for DNP or IEC 60870-5-104 operation (see descriptions below).
+This allows the EnerVista UR Setup software to be used.
 The UR operates as a Modbus slave device only.
 When using Modbus protocol on the RS232 port, the C30 will respond regardless of the MODBUS SLAVE ADDRESS programmed.
 For the RS485 ports each C30 must have a unique address from 1 to 254.
 Address 0 is the broadcast address which all Modbus slave devices listen to.
 Addresses do not have to be sequential, but no two devices can have the same address or conflicts resulting in errors will occur.
 Generally, each device added to the link should use the next higher address starting at 1.
 Refer to Appendix B for more information on the Modbus protocol.